Gensoul44/FF8StepTriangulator/README.md

-This is an Autohotkey script designed to assist with modding work, locating field triangles & help speed up sthe cripting work adding dynamic footstep to FF8.
+This is an Autohotkey script designed to assist with modding work, locating field triangles & help speed up the scripting work adding dynamic footstep to FF8.

 This script was written for Autohotkey v2.
 See https://autohotkey.com/v2/